alfitraaa/alfitraaa/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=alfitraaa&label=Profile%20views&color=0e75b6&style=flat" alt="alfitraaa" /> </p>

-Final Year Student at Al-Azhar University, Cairo who has a passion for working as a **Data Analyst** or **Business Intelligence Analyst**.
+Fresh Graduate Al-Azhar University, Cairo who has a passion for working as a **Data Analyst** or **Business Analyst**.
 Skills related to: Visualize data with Tableau, Cleaning and formatting data using Excel and SQL, and Analyze data with Python.

 - 📫 You can reach me: **farizalfitraaa@gmail.com**